kr15h/ofxPiMapper/README.md

-rbt | Reboot (Raspberry Pi only) sdn | Shutdown (Raspberry Pi only) new | Clear composition (remove all surfaces) BACKSPACE ('\' via SSH) | Delete surface.
+rbt | Reboot (Raspberry Pi only) sdn | Shutdown (Raspberry Pi only) new | Clear composition (remove all surfaces) ext | Exit application and return to command line BACKSPACE ('\' via SSH) | Delete surface.
 SPACE | Toggle pause for video sources (texture and projection mapping modes) TAB | Select next source (no need to use the source selection interface)